1. Are sport and recreational facilities opened to the public?

 6. I am a private coach, can I conduct 1-to-1 or group coaching?

-Yes, coaching and organised programmes and classes of no more than five participants is allowed.
-An additional coach or instructor is allowed and will not be considered as part of the group size of five.
+Yes, coaching and organised programmes and classes of no more than eight participants is allowed.
+An additional coach or instructor is allowed and will not be considered as part of the group size of eight.
+A physical distancing of 2m (i.e. 2 arms-length) between individuals should be maintained at all times.

 7. Are water coolers or dispensers allowed in sporting facilities such as gyms and studios?

 Water coolers or dispensers for individuals to fill up their own water bottles are allowed.
-However, water coolers or dispensers that require the individuals to drink from the fountain should be closed as they carry a high risk of transmission.
+However, water coolers or dispensers that require the individuals to drink from the fountain are discouraged as they carry a high risk of transmission.

 8. How far apart must the equipment in my gym be placed?